 When your 4-line SIP phone opens 20 SIP sessions, you most likely have a security problem.
 The impact of that security breach on your phone bill, however, may be reduced and hackers (even successful ones) may be discouraged from using your extension to route 3-rd party calls if they can only open few concurrent sessions

 Keep Your Voice Traffic Encrypted

 Encrypting internal and external SIP trunks is the best way to defend against eavesdropping.
-Even if network is compromised and voice traffic is captured – it will not be readable.
+Even if the network is compromised and voice traffic is captured – it will not be readable.
 Be sure to encrypt both: SIP signaling and RTP payload.
 Consider the negative performance impact of encryption resulting in increased latency and processor overhead applicable to every hop encrypted traffic takes.
 Remember, that when it comes to SIP trunking – a lot depends on your carrier’s ability to keep traffic encrypted, not to mention numerous interoperability concerns.
-There are several ways to keep your PBX sessions encrypted with either SRTP or handset VPN session.
-Your premise based system may only support one of them.
+There are several ways to keep your PBX sessions encrypted with either SRTP or handset VPN sessions.
+Your premise-based system may only support one of them.

-Along with the benefits, VoIP technology brings many more security threats than traditional circuit switched telephony.
-IP PBX systems could be exploited from thousands of miles away without perpetrator actually physically tapping into your circuits.
+Along with the benefits, VoIP technology brings many more security threats than traditional circuit-switched telephony.
+IP PBX systems could be exploited from thousands of miles away without the perpetrator actually physically tapping into your circuits.
 Because of that, many IP PBX systems offer a broad range of complex configurable PBX security features.
 PBX system security can be customized to suit the individual needs of a business.
 For this reason, the security should be designed and integrated with the specific telephony services you need to keep your business secure and productive.